The MAN-IMAL Master's Degree

 Work Carried Out Will Be Subject To:

-- A written synopsis, no longer than 30 pages, intended for the company/structure which must be turned in to the tutorial team by mid-March for corrections and assessment.
+- A written synopsis, no longer than 30 pages, intended for the company/structure which must be turned in to the tutorial team by mid-January for corrections and assessment.

 - An oral presentation before the Master class, the project Supervisor and tutorial team.
 The presentation should last 30 minutes whereby the group will present the company’s activities, organisation and the methodology applied for the completion of the tutored project.